Hallandale Beach Police Department: Howard Bowe incident

 The "lawful actions" the officers refer to deal with the killing of Howard Bowe.
 A SWAT team of 15 officers showed up at his home on May 8, 2014, to serve a search warrant as part of a narcotics investigation.
 They shot and killed his chained pit bull, broke down the door, deployed a stun grenade, and fired a single shot into the unarmed man's chest as he stood in his kitchen in his underwear.
 The man died in hospital 11 days later.
 A grand jury did not indict the shooter, and the Police Department's Internal Affairs cleared the officers as well.
-However, the City had to pay $425,000 to settle a civil lawsuit filed by Bowe's heirs.
+However, the city had to pay $425,000 to settle a civil lawsuit filed by Bowe's heirs.

 Javellana and other demonstrators called for the State Attorney to reopen the case.
 According to her, "We have our own George Floyds and Breonna Taylors".
 She "explained what she said was in reference to the police department's history of SWAT raids from 2016–2014 in northwest Hallandale Beach, which she said is historically black."

 According to Mayor Joy Cooper, since Bowe's death, the Police Department has been reformed, revising policies on use of force, instituting body cameras, de-escalation training, and diversity training.
 Also, the Police Department has again become accredited.

+In January 2018, Cooper was arrested on multiple felony charges and suspended from office by Governor Rick Scott.